 Our Business Plan 2016-2021 sets out the overall strategy and work programme for the development of all aspects of our organisation and its finances.
 The Business plan is split into three parts - Part A: Identifying Issues, Part B: Delivering Aims and Objectives, and Part C: Work Plan

 The Land Management Plan 2016-2021 sets out in detail the current and future management of the land that we look after, and in particular how we will protect the key aspects such as wildlife, public access, archaeology and commoners rights

 In addition there is a set of Byelaws that covers all the land under our jurisdiction and these are policed and enforced by the Wardens and Chief Executive Officer.

 Approximately 60% of the cost of managing the land under our jurisdiction is met by a levy on Council Tax payers from the Wards of Malvern, together with the parishes of Colwall, Guarlford and Mathon.
 The rest of the costs are supported by income from car parking, grants from outside funding bodies, donations and other fundraising activities.

 As a charity, donations and legacies are vitally important to us as they enable us to achieve more than just the basic maintenance work.

 There is an Annual Meeting of Council Tax Payers each year at which our accounts are publically presented.
-Following this they are lodged with the Charity Commission and published and also are available to view the meeting from the MHT Office.
+Following this they are lodged with the Charity Commission and published and also are available to view at the MHT Office.